tturdumamatovv/reviro/README.md

 > git@github.com:tturdumamatovv/reviro.git

+2. Here we create a virtual environment (for linux)
+> python3 -m venv venv

+3. Next, download all the libraries
+> pip install -r requirements.txt

+4. Then you need to create tables in the database
+> alembic upgrade head

-2. Then we can launch our website using docker
+5. Then we can launch our website using docker
 > sudo docker-compose up -d --build

 or
 > docker-compose up -d --build

-3. Next we go to swagger,
+6. Next we go to swagger,
 here is a link to swagger after launching docker
 > http://localhost:8080/docs#/

-4. We can go through all the queries for products and establishments, just do not rush to delete products and establishments with id = 1, we will need them to check the tests
+7. We can go through all the queries for products and establishments, just do not rush to delete products and establishments with id = 1, we will need them to check the tests
 ----------------------
 <h3>Products</h3>